 Findings on sex differences can inform intervention strategies with the socially isolated.
 In most models, both spouses being isolated was associated with the highest risk of mortality compared to other categories of spousal isolation concordance.
 This pattern is consistent with prior studies documenting a dose-response relationship of social isolation with mortality, with more isolation associated with greater mortality risk (CITE incl.
 Alcaraz 2019).
 Therefore, married individuals in dyads in which both spouses are socially isolated may derive the most benefit from social isolation intervention.

 Men appear to be another vulnerable group.
 Mortality risk for married men was influenced not only by their own social isolation but also by their wives’ isolation, in many cases even after more than three decades of follow up.
 In addition, the effect on husbands’ mortality was similar regardless of which spouse was isolated, whereas wives’ mortality was influenced less by husbands’ mortality.
 Only when wives themselves were isolated did wives’ mortality risk increase.
 Scant research has examined an individual’s characteristics as predictors of spousal mortality.
-Some findings from the current study are consistent with a small body of research on associations of an individual’s characteristics with his/her spouse’s mortality.
+Some findings from the current study are consistent with a small body of research on associations between an individual’s characteristics and his/her spouse’s mortality.
 Studies that predict mortality based on one’s spouse’s socioeconomic characteristics consistently report overall associations, yet findings on sex differences are mixed (Yang 2011; Skalicka 2008; CITE).
 A dyadic study of 4374 elderly spouses found an individual’s life satisfaction to be inversely associated with his/her spouse’s mortality (Stavrova 2019), although no sex differences were observed.

 The study’s identification of an interpersonal effect of social isolation and mortality among spouses is novel, although spousal influences have been observed in other studies.
 Research has found that spouses influence each other’s health behaviors (Falba 2008; Homish 2008; Jackson 2015; CITE), mental well-being (CITE), and self-rated health (Brown 2013; CITE).
 Prior research also has reported sex differences in the influence of social networks.
 A study of smokers found that social network influences positively affected men’s quitting behavior more than women’s (Westmaas 2002).
 [ADD ANOTHER] Additional research is needed to identify mechanisms driving spousal and social network influences among socially isolated individuals.
 For example, factors such as marital satisfaction may moderate spousal influence (CITE), and the protective effect of marriage is reduced as individual health worsens (CITE).

 The evolving healthcare landscape reflects an increasing recognition of social determinants of health (CITE) and growing integration of social care and health care (NASEM 2019).
 However, patients’ social history often remains neglected in the clinical encounter (CITE).
 These trends necessitate research to identify social risk-focused interventions that can be adopted in clinical settings (Fitchenberg 2019).
 Recommended strategies to understand and address social isolation predominantly focus on an individual’s social isolation (NASEM 2020) without regard to the context of his/her social network such as having an isolated spouse.
 Study findings indicate a more holistic approach to understanding and addressing social isolation may be warranted.
 Married individuals—especially married men and dually-isolated spouses—may benefit from a couple-based approach to addressing social isolation.
 Prior research has found that individual and spousal assessment of self-rated health better predicts health status among married individuals than individual assessment alone (CITE).
-Research will be needed to establish the feasibility and efficacy of this approach for social isolation and the relative effectiveness of a couple-based strategy versus traditional, individual-focused strategies.
+Research will be needed to establish the feasibility and efficacy of a contextual approach to understanding the health consequences of social isolation and the relative effectiveness of a couple-based strategy versus traditional, individual-focused strategies.

 Limitations